-If you witness or have any concerns about abuse, you have a duty to make an anonymous report and child protective services would make the decision to follow up on your report.
+If you witness or have any concerns about abuse, you have a duty to make an anonymous report.
+Child Protective Services would make the decision to follow up on your report.

 There are ways to help your nephew.
-Stay active in his life and be an available resource by talking to him on the phone often and continue to allow him to visit you in the summer.
+Stay active in his life and be an available resource by talking to him on the phone often.
+Continue to allow him to visit you in the summer.

 You didn't mention his father, but try to include him in Jack's life, unless there is a reason that he should not be contacted (e.g., domestic violence between your sister-in-law and Jack's father).

 Lastly, I think you have your hands full.
 Your extra time should be spending on "self-care" -- you.